DevSeedlings/SANE_Seed_Local_Auth/README.md

 ### Install
 1. Git clone it
 2. In the terminal, navigate to the project folder and run 'npm i'
 3. Create a 'config.js' file in the server folder (It is already ignored).

-\n should look something like this.
+#### should look something like this.
 (Update for your use)
 ```javascript
 module.exports = {
   PORT: 3000,